urllib3/urllib3/docs/reference/contrib/emscripten.rst

 The Pyodide project provides a `useful online REPL <https://pyodide.org/en/stable/console.html>`_ to try in your browser without any setup or installation to test out the code examples below.

-One minor note - when running pyodide code from javascript, if you use ``pyodide.runPythonAsync`` rather than ``pyodide.runPython``, urllib3 can sometimes run more efficiently.
+One minor note - when running Pyodide code from JavaScript, if you use ``pyodide.runPythonAsync`` rather than ``pyodide.runPython``, urllib3 can sometimes run more efficiently.
 It is generally always worth using ``runPythonAsync``.